parametrix/thebuildingcoder-archive/README.md

 ## Offline Local Hosting

-This fork has been modified for **fully offline local hosting**.
-All internal Typepad links have been converted to point to local files, allowing you to browse the entire blog archive without an internet connection.
+Beginning 2026, The Building Coder has been modified for **fully offline local hosting**.
+All obsolete internal Typepad links have been converted to point to local files, allowing you to browse the entire blog archive without an internet connection.

 ### Changes Made